davewalker5/OdeSolver/README.rst

 Running the Desktop Application
 -------------------------------

-To run the unit tests, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.

 The application can then be run from the command line, at the root of the project folder, as follows:

 ::